c3se/alvis-intro/tutorial/part1/README.md

 2. Open a singularity session with this overlay
 3. Make the changes you want to do
 4. You can now use this overlay together with the container that was used in step 2

+**Exercises:**
+1. Update and submit `jobsubmit_singularity.sh`
+2. Redo 1 but for TensorFlow instead of PyTorch
+3. Copy an overlay image from `/apps/containers/` and use it to install a package of your choice
+4. Create a new jobscript in which you use your newly installed package